Superset

 What is a Superset?

-Set A is called the superset of another set B if all elements of set B are elements of set A. This superset relationship is denoted as A⊃B. For example if A is the set {a, b, c, d, e, f, g} and B is the set {a, b, c, d}, then A⊃B.
+Set A is called the superset of another set B if all elements of set B are elements of set A. This superset relationship is denoted as A⊃B. For example, if A is the set {a, b, c, d, e, f, g} and B is the set {a, b, c, d}, then A is a superset of B which is written as A⊃B. Note that, here the set B is a subset of the set A.

 Let A and B be any two sets.
 If B is contained in A or "B is a subset of A (B ⊂ A)", and A ≠ B, then A is a superset of B, represented as A⊃B. In other words, if a few or all the elements of set B are the elements of set A, then set A is considered as the superset of B. Let's consider the two sets to be, set A = {11, 12, 13, 14} and set B = {11, 13}.
-Since the elements of B {11, 13} are in set A {11, 12, 13, 14}, then we can say that set A is the superset of B but B is not a superset of A.
+Since the elements of B {11, 13} are in set A {11, 12, 13, 14}, then we can say that set A is the superset of B (whereas B is a subset of A).

 Superset Symbol